thenaterhood/spuddns/README.md

 Usage
 ============

 Build spuddns with `go build`.
-An ArchLinux PKGBUILD is also provided.
+An ArchLinux PKGBUILD is also provided and can be found in the "dist" directory.

 You can use spuddns in place of systemd-resolved or similar on your system.
+A systemd service file is provided, located in the "dist" directory.
+This service file assumes spuddns will be installed to /usr/bin/spuddns and the config file to /etc/spuddns.json.

 Default installation: Start spuddns.
 By default your /etc/resolv.conf will be respected.
 If you intend to use spuddns as your local resolver, update the resolv conf path in /etc/spuddns.json to point to